 A dock will be constructed on the South Island adjacent to the entry/exit portal to facilitate delivery and removal of the TBM.
 The TBM dock is a steel structure, approximately 165 feet long by 110 feet wide.
 Piles will be installed for support from land prior to construction of the dock.
 Armor rocks may be removed during installation and replaced after pile installation.
 Installation from a barge may also be required for the in-water piles.
 An enclosed slurry transfer pipe will convey materials from the tunnel portal to the S&TP.
 The solids separated from the slurry at the S&TP will be transferred to barges for disposal via a conveyor system.
 Separated solids for disposal from the S&TP will be transferred via front end loader in the solids contained area to the conveyor loading hopper.
 The covered conveyor then transfers the solids directly into the barge.
-The covered conveyor belt structure of approximately 675 feet long and 27.5 feet wide.
+The conveyor support is a steel structure of approximately 675 feet long and 27.5 feet wide.
 The covered conveyor belt structure will be supported with 24-inch piles installed from the land.
+It should be noted that the conveyor trestles are covered and will have a structure in place to catch and contain any material inadvertently spilled from the conveyor.
+The system will be continuously monitored during construction and, should spillage occur, the system will be stopped, and the spill addressed.
+To assist in potential spillage off of the conveyor system, loading of the conveyor will be controlled so as not to have spoils exceed the limit of carrying capacity by maintaining loading below the outer lips of the conveyor belt.
+No fully opened conveyors are used in this system.
+Applicable environmental & sedimentation (E&S) controls will be in place at the loading area and critical locations of the conveyor, i.e., loading areas and beneath conveyor to conveyor transfer locations, as best possible.
+These E&S controls will be supplemental to those outlined in the General Construction Permit.
+For example, coir logs may be used to surround the loading area where the loader is transferring spoils to the conveyor.
+Coir logs are effective in trapping sediment, controlling any overland water flow, and are readily portable for maintaining localized E&S controls.
 The conveyor support area will also be used for maintenance and mooring of delivery vessels for TBM delivery, and other construction materials.

 Upon completion of the tunnel installation, the quay and conveyor belt will be removed.
-The piles will be removed or cut 2 to 3-feet below the mulline.
+The piles will be removed or cut 2 to 3 feet below the mudline.